grafana/k6-docs/docs/sources/k6-studio/record-your-first-script.md

 ---
-title: 'Get started'
+title: 'Record your first script'
 description: 'Learn the basics of k6 Studio.
 Create a test recording, configure a test generator, and run a test script'
 weight: 300
 ---

-# Get started
+# Record your first script

 This tutorial shows how to create a recording, set up custom rules, and generate a test script using k6 Studio.